CBD oil is an umbrella term for any oily substance that contains:

 But how much is a ‘high concentration' of CBD and ‘low concentration' of THC exactly?

 To answer this question we first have to understand the (legal) differences between ‘Hemp' and ‘Marijuana'.

-Botanically, both Hemp and Marijuana are part of the Cannabis plant species and taxonomically they're the same plants.
+Botanically, both hemp and marijuana are part of the cannabis plant species and taxonomically they're the same plants.

 The Legality of Hemp and CBD Oil

-In the EU this limit is 0.2% THC.
+In the EU this limit for a cannabis plant to be qualified as hemp or industrial hemp is 0.2% THC